In this HostPapa Support article, we’ll show you how to troubleshoot common HTTP errors.

 Lack of permission to access the requested resource:

-- When the user that is running the web server process does not have sufficient permissions to read the file that is being accessed.
+- When the user running the web server process does not have sufficient permissions to read the file that is being accessed.

 404 Not Found

-The 404 status code, or a Not Found error, means that the user is able to communicate with the server but it is unable to locate the requested file or resource.
+The 404 status code, or a Not Found error, means that the user can communicate with the server but cannot locate the requested file or resource.

 404 errors can occur in a large variety of situations.
 If the user is unexpectedly receiving a 404 Not Found error, here are some questions to ask while troubleshooting: